~ Current Schedule ~

 Lead an outing: If you would like to volunteer to lead an outing, please contact an Outings Coordinator.
 Here's a more detailed information guide.
 The earlier you respond, the more time your fellow Canes will have to plan to attend your outing.

-Air quality: Wild fires in Canada and the western US can cause hazy skies and may also affect ground-level air quality.
-Check regional air quality for today.
-More info on haze and air quality and other useful info.
+Air quality, ticks, hunting season, interactive map, and other info: Wild fires in Canada and the western US can cause hazy skies and may also affect ground-level air quality.
+Check regional air quality for today and links to other useful info.

-Seeking a Co-Coordinator: We are grateful that Leo Demers has volunteered to become Outings Coordinator.
-He is seeking a Co-Coordinator to share the responsibilities, which involve coordinating outings with leaders.
-This is an opportunity for a member to give something back to the Canes and assure we continue to thrive.
+Seeking a Co-Coordinator: Leo Demers, our Outings Coordinator, is seeking a Co-Coordinator to share the responsibilities, which involve coordinating outings with leaders.
+This is an opportunity for a Cane to give something back to the Crooked Canes and assure we continue to thrive.
 Contact Leo to volunteer and/or ask questions.